Former Rhode Islander in Florida preparing for Dorian

 Ryan Jenot moved from Providence to Saint Petersburg, Florida less than two years ago.

-He spoke to Eyewitness News via Skyppe as he scrambled to get some fo the free sand bags his city was handing out.
+He spoke to Eyewitness News via Skype as he scrambled to get some fo the free sandbags his city was handing out.

 “There is some gas stations already running out of gas.
 It was two days ago I went to the gas station right around the corner from our house and all they had left was premium and diesel.
 By the time that I got there, premium was pumping so slow that I only got one gallon worth of premium gas,” Jenot said.